-At our September branch meeting each year we start reviewing the NBSS scores for our branch pubs, based of all scores submitted in the current year.
+Each year we review the NBSS scores for our branch pubs, based of all scores submitted in the current year.
 A shortlist of the top performing pubs gives us a good starting point which allows us to focus on the pubs that require more scores and check them out.
-At each subsequent monthly branch meeting through to February, we continue to calculate every pub’s average score based on updated NBSS data, which may affect the original shortlist.

 Having a restricted number of GBG places means that many good pubs don’t get in.
 Just because a pub is not in the GBG doesn’t mean the beer is not good – it unfortunately may have not made it into the final shortlist.

 The NBSS scores create a standard for us to check the beer quality and consistency throughout the year at our branch pubs, and any CAMRA member can be involved.
 We strongly encourage you to submit scores as promptly as you can, as often as you can.
 There are exceptions of course: a pub can only be considered if it has been serving consistently good real ale by gravity or hand-pump (not using cask breathers) for at least six months, under the control of the same licensee(s).